lukeod/vampiresurvivors-modding/data-manager.md

 public static void OnDataConversion(DataManager __instance)
 {
     // Called 3 times during data processing
-    // Best place for multiplayer-aware modifications
+    // Appears to be the best place for multiplayer-aware modifications

     // Check if in multiplayer mode before modifying if (GM.Core?.IsOnlineMultiplayer == true)